namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 ## Automated metadata sync from Databricks registry to Git, reducing bulky PRs to minimal, targeted changes., (2025-03)
-this was a mini task with the aim to synchronize metadata that may have been manually added on the databricks central model registry into our git version control.
-It was definitely mostly a laborious task that had to be done, but I ended up scripting out the pull requests at least since there were so many updates to be made.
-I had a script that compared data from the cmr side with data on our json git side, and I created pull requests on the git side.
-At first, the pull requests were very verbose because they altered the full settings.json we use for our model metadata so instead I found a way to only edit a small subset of the json metadata so that the pull requests were not so unwieldly.
+This was a small but necessary task: synchronizing metadata from our Databricks Central Model Registry (CMR) into Git version control.
+Over time, some metadata updates had been made directly in CMR without being reflected in Git, leaving us with drift between the two.

+Rather than manually reconciling dozens of differences, I wrote a script to compare CMR metadata with our Git-based JSON settings and automatically generate pull requests.
+At first, the pull requests were unwieldy because they rewrote the full settings.json files, making it difficult to review changes.
+To improve this, I refined the script to edit only the specific fields that had changed, producing cleaner, more focused pull requests.

+The outcome was a faster, less error-prone way to keep CMR and Git in sync, saving time on a tedious maintenance task while making version control history more meaningful.

 ## Future-proofed a production ML pipeline by replacing CVE-flagged legacy scikit-learn with ONNX, modularizing shared inference logic, and validating output scores to high precision., (2025-07-18)